 Members adopt the report and append their signatures to confirm their approval.
-Adoption is by a majority of the membership of the Committee.
+Adoption is by a majority of the membership of the committee.
 Consensus has been practice.
 Chair Signs the report and staff facilitate processing for tabling including preparing paper laid and notice of motion for debate.
-Chair tables the report in the House together with a motion for adoption.
+Chair tables the report in the House and is also expected to move a motion urging the assembly to adopt the report